felix-dumit/BFTask-Extras/README.md

 }];

 ```
+Be sure to use the `try` methods to set result or error to cover the scenario your original tasks finishes after the timeout.

 ####BFTask setTimeout
 A faster way to do the above if you already have a *BFTask* is to use the setTimeout method then procceed with the continue block: